Lie Group Decompositions for Equivariant Neural Networks: Introduction

 \section{Introduction}

 Symmetry constraints in the form of invariance or equivariance to geometric transformations have shown to be widely applicable inductive biases in the context of deep learning~\citep{bronstein2021geometric}.
 Group-theoretic methods for imposing such constraints have led to numerous breakthroughs across a variety of data modalities.
-Convolutional neural networks~\citep{lecun1995convolutional} which make use of translation equivariance while operating on image data have been generalized in several directions.
-Group-equivariant convolutional neural networks (GCNNs) represent one such generalization.
-Originally proposed in~\citet{cohen2016group}, GCNNs make use of group convolution operators to construct layers that produce representations which transform in a predictable manner whenever the input signal is transformed by an a-priori chosen symmetry group $G$\footnote{ A symmetry group generally refers to a set of transformations which preserve some underlying structure present in the data.}.
+CNNs~\citep{lecun1995convolutional} which make use of translation equivariance while operating on image data have been generalized in several directions.
+Group-equivariant convolutional neural networks (GCNNs) represent one such generalization~\citet{cohen2016group}.
+GCNNs make use of group convolution operators to construct layers that produce representations which transform in a predictable manner whenever the input signal is transformed by an a-priori chosen symmetry group $G$.
 These models have been shown to exhibit increased generalization capabilities, while being less sensitive to $G$-perturbations of the input data.
-For these reasons, equivariant architectures have been proposed for signals in a variety of domains such as graphs~\citep{han2022geometrically}, sets~\citep{zaheer2017deep} or point cloud data~\citep{thomas2018tensor}.
-Constructing equivariant (convolutional) networks generally entails first choosing a group $G$, a representation for the signal space in which our data lives and a description of the way this space transforms when the group \emph{acts} on it.
+For these reasons, equivariant architectures have been proposed for signals in a variety of domains such as graphs~\citep{han2022geometrically}, sets~\citep{zaheer2017deep} or point clouds data~\citep{thomas2018tensor}.
+Constructing equivariant networks entails first choosing a group $G$, a representation for the signal space in which our data lives and a description of the way this space transforms when the group \emph{acts} on it.
 Choosing a particular group $G$ entails making a modelling assumption about the underlying (geometrical) structure of the data that should be preserved.
-The group and group action employed also dictate how difficult it is to impose the desired symmetry constraint on the model.
-In the case of equivariant networks, early work has focused on the case where $G$ is finite, with subsequent work largely concentrated on the Euclidean group $\textnormal{E}(n)$, and its subgroups $\gse{n}$ or $\gso{n}$.
+Early work has focused on the case where $G$ is finite, with later work largely concentrated on the Euclidean group $\textnormal{E}(n)$, and its subgroups $\gse{n}$ or $\gso{n}$.
+Working with continuous groups is much more challenging, and the vast majority of equivariant models focus on the case where the group $G$ has a set of desirable topological and structural properties, namely $G$ is either compact or abelian, or both.